-In this blog, you’ll get everything you need to know from full match fixtures and venues to team details, records, and past winners.
-Whether you’re a fan or a student, this is your complete information about the Women’s World Cup 2025.
+In this blog, you’ll find everything you need to know — from fixtures and venues to team details, records, and past winners.
+Whether you’re a dedicated fan or a curious student, this is your complete guide to the Women’s World Cup 2025.

 ICC Women’s World Cup Tournament Format